edwardsmith999/TTCF4LAMMPS/README.md

 \langle B(t) \rangle =\langle B(0) \rangle+ \int_0^t \langle \Omega(0)B(s)\rangle ds
 ```

 The average is performed over nonequilibrium trajectories initial conditions sampled from the equilibrium ensemble associated with the system.
-The easiest way to achieve this is to follow the system over an equilibrium *mother* trajectory.
+The easiest way to achieve this is to evolve the system over an equilibrium *mother* trajectory.
 After a thermalization to ensure the system is in thermodynamic equilibrium, the state of the system (set of all positions and momenta) is periodically sampled.
 The procedure is shown is the figure below

 ![alt text](https://github.com/edwardsmith999/TTCF/blob/master/figures/mother.png)

-After this process, a series of nonequilibrium *daughter* runs are perfomed, where their initial conditions are the states sampled from the equilibrium trajectories.
+At each sample point on the mother, a series of nonequilibrium *daughter* runs are perfomed, where their initial conditions are the states sampled from the mother trajectories.

 ![alt text](https://github.com/edwardsmith999/TTCF/blob/master/figures/children.png)

+In the figure, each initial state and a mirror is generated and run with an applied thermodynamic force (e.g. shared walls, SLLOD forcing, temperature gradient).
-From each initial state, three further mirrored states are generated (two in the figure).
-These further initial states guarantee that the phase average of the dissipation function is identically null and hence the convergence of the integral is ensured.
+In the example above, the original trajectory and three further mirrored states are generated.
+These 4 initial states guarantee that the phase average of the dissipation function is identically null and hence the convergence of the integral is ensured.
 The following mappings are used in this script

 ```math
 \bigl(x_i\;,\;y_i\;,\;z_i\;,\;p_{xi}\;,\;p_{yi}\;,\;p_{zi}\bigr)\longrightarrow\bigl(x_i\;,\;y_i\;,\;z_i\;,\;p_{xi}\;,\;p_{yi}\;,\;p_{zi}\bigr)\\